RyanBuss01/csv_analysis_chatbot/README.md

     └── documents/       # Word documents for context (not in repo)
 ```

-**Note**: The `documents/` folders contain proprietary documentation and are not included in the GitHub repository.
+**Note**: The `documents/` folders contain pre-made documents and are not included here in the GitHub repository.

 ## Development